Opioid Crisis: Deadly Fentanyl Justifies Philly’s Safe Injection Sites?

 This is a tantalizing idea and perhaps a logical increment to harm reduction: Neighborhoods stay safer.
 Cops can monitor for excesses like overdoses.
 In the TV show, however, Major Colvin is found out and punished.
 But that was 14 years ago.

 In my view, both safe injection sites and the mythical Hamsterdam are hard to cheer for in that they normalize aberrant behavior.
-My attitudes are evolving, however…perhaps like yours.
-There’s a new drug out there that’s giving a whole new meaning to harm reduction.
+However, there’s a new drug out there that’s giving a whole new meaning to harm reduction.

 Fentanyl has two main sources: the pharmaceutical industry and the Mexican drug cartels.
 When a documentary was being made about the Joaquin “El Chapo” Guzman and the Sinaloa drug cartel, the filmmakers heard about the cartel making a drug so powerful and dangerous that the traffickers called it el diablito, or “the little devil.”